yknaka/sshaa/README.md

 If there are no matching IPs in the list, or if the option 'aa' is not active, the file will not be output.

 The default name is "alert_attack_analysis_stat_by_ip.csv".

+### export_weekday_graph
+The output graph of the number of attack attempts analysis result grouped by day of the week.

+The default name is 'sshanalysis_week_result.png'.

+### export_weekday_list
+The output CSV file of the number of ttack attempts analysis result grouped by day of the week.

+The default name is 'sshanalysis_week_result.csv'.

+### export_alert_weekday_graph
+The name of the file to output the result graph of the number of attack attempts by IPs specified by the rule of 'alert_ip', classified by the day of the week.

+The default name is 'alert_sshanalysis_week_result.png'.

+### export_alert_weekday_list
+The name of the file to output the result CSV file of the number of attack attempts by IPs specified by the rule of 'alert_ip', classified by the day of the week.

+The default name is 'alert_sshanalysis_week_result.csv'.

 # Example
 ``` console